-Along with the seat belts and front seat belt buckle pretensioners, front airbags work with the intsrument panel knee bolsters to provide improved protection for the driver and front passenger.
+Front airbags, along with the seat belts and front seat belt buckle pretensioners, work with the instrument panel knee bolsters to provide improved protection for the driver and front passenger.
 Window bags also work with seat belts to improve occupant protection.

 The seat belts are designed to protect you in many types of collisions.
-The front airbags deploy in moderate to severe frontal collisions.

-NOTE: The passenger front airbag may not deploy even when the driver front airbag has if the Occupant Classification System (refer to "Occupant Classification System" in this section) has determined the seat is empty or is occupied by a child.
+The front airbags deploy in moderate to severe frontal collisions. when the driver front airbag has if the Occupant Classification System (refer to "Occupant Classification System" in this section) has determined the seat is empty or is occupied by a child.